 One-on-one mentors meet with a youth a minimum of twice a month, for at least one year, participating in activities that build confidence, social skills and friendship.
 Group mentors spend 2-4 hours monthly with one or more youths at Friends of Youth group activities.

 The Friends of Youth program holds training sessions for new volunteers throughout the year.
 Potential mentors must complete a volunteer application, pass a background check, and be interviewed by program staff prior to being matched with a youth.

 You can obtain a volunteer application by clicking on the link above.
-For more information about the Friends of Youth program, call Bonnie Bennett or Jennifer Wooten at 252.475.5753.
+For more information about the Friends of Youth program, call Shannon Glaser or Jennifer Wooten at 252.475.5753.

 Making a Difference in the Lives of Dare County Youth